 These simple guidelines should help.

 Not every illness needs to keep your child from school.
-If you keep your child away from school, be sure to inform the school on the first day of their absence.
+If you keep your child away from school, be sure to inform the us on the first day of their absence.

 Use common sense when deciding whether or not your child is too ill to attend school.
 Ask yourself the following questions.